Is art an outcome or a process?

-I’ve known Darshana at least 24 years.
-We met in a yoga class, and have worked together many times in design projects over the years, but this is the first on-site painting collaboration.
+I’ve known Darshana for at least 24 years.
+We actually met in a yoga class.
+We have worked together many times on design projects over the years, but this is the first on-site painting collaboration.

 Why do you feel collaboration in art (or beyond) is important?

 Collaboration is an intimate form of communication, very much like dance, or improvisational jazz, each person responds to the timing, space, and physical attributes of the other collaborators.
 The results can be beyond the scope of each individual, something neither could create on their own.

 One must maintain very focused attention, and consciously lay a groundwork for the best of the collaborator’s skills to emerge, and to also inspire and respond with your own best riffs.

 How did the concept for ‘rubbings, inks & printing’ evolve?
 What initially sparked the idea?
 Did you set yourselves a provocation?